Blog/ WebRTC TURN server: Everything you need to know

 PERMISSION for a peer can be created by the client, by using the address of the peer as it appears to the TURN server.
 The peer can get this address by sending a STUN Binding Request to the same TURN server (not any other STUN/TURN server) and then forward send it to the client by other means.
-ICE Candidates are used to handle this in case of WebRTC.
+ICE Candidates are used to handling this in the case of WebRTC.
 Once this is done, the peer can start communicating with the client through the TURN server.

 The reason that the peer has to send a STUN Binding Request to the same server is, the transport address the peer got from a different STUN server, may not work for the target TURN server.
-This happens when the mapping behaviour is either “address-dependant” or “address-and-port-dependant”.
+This happens when the mapping behavior is either “address-dependant” or “address-and-port-dependant”.

 Now, the TURN is ready for relaying data between the client and peers.
-There are 2 mechanisms for sending and receiving data from the peers through the relay server.
+There are 2 mechanisms for sending and receiving data from peers through the relay server.

 a.
 Send and Data Mechanism